 HPUD owns, operates, and maintains a wastewater treatment system that serves the Heber community and surrounding areas.
 The treatment plant was rehabilitated and expanded in 2013 to increase capacity to 1.2 million gallons per day but is currently operating at 50 percent capacity with approximately 1,600 active connections resulting in an average daily flow of 5 million gallons.
+As a result, there are approximately 1,600 available sewer service connections.
 HPUD also operates a water treatment system to provide water to the community of Heber as well as the McCabe Cove and Magnolia Gate communities within the City of El Centro's Sphere of Influence.
 The water treatment plant was expanded in 2017 to increase capacity to 4 million gallons per day and distributes water to 1,632 service connections, using approximately 50 percent of its current capacity.
+There are approximately 1,600 water service connections available.
 HPUD has sufficient capacity to accommodate the water and wastewater needs of projected development during the planning period within its service area.